Legal Moment: What obligations do insurance companies owe their insured?

 ANNOUNCER: Explain Duty to defend.

-LUCY: The insurance company may be obliged to provide the insured a legal defence against claims or lawsuits as dictated by the terms of the policy.
+LUCY: The insurance company may be obliged to provide the insured a legal defense against claims or lawsuits as dictated by the terms of the policy.
 This duty involves hiring a lawyer, court fees, investigation expenses, cost of surveillance, and so on.

 ANNOUNCER: And duty to indemnify?